 A member of the Undergraduate Honor System personnel meets with the student (when possible) to gather information.
 The accused student is given the incident report during this meeting.
-If the student has graduated or is absent from campus, the Honor System will attempt to contact the student in order to provide the student with the incident report.
 A member of the Undergraduate Honor System personnel may also meet with other persons who have information about the case.
 The accused student may give the Undergraduate Honor System personnel names of persons who may have clarifying information about the case.
 Interviews are conducted when necessary.

 A member of the Undergraduate Honor System's personnel completes a report to the Director of the Office of Undergraduate Academic Integrity summarizing all information collected and all interviews conducted.
 The report concludes with a recommendation on whether there is sufficient information to support the allegation of academic misconduct.
-If the recommendation concludes that there is insufficient information to support the allegation, the Director will contact the faculty member to seek additional information.
-After consulting with the faculty member, i4 ft the Director of the Office of Undergraduate Academic Integrity determines that there is not sufficient information to support the allegation, the Undergraduate Honor System creates an event file and the charges are dropped.
-If there is sufficient information to support the allegation, the support the allegation, the case continues to a hearing.
+If the Director of the Office of Undergraduate Academic Integrity determines that there is not sufficient information to support the allegation, the Undergraduate Honor System creates an event file and the charges are dropped.
+If there is sufficient information to support the allegation, the case continues to a hearing.
 Both the reporting faculty member/instructor (and/or reporter) and the accused student have the opportunity to review the report and all evidence that the Undergraduate Honor System has received at least two business days before the hearing.